 Physical Therapy Clinic Spokane Blog

-This month’s edition is packed full of fun and useful information!
+This month’s edition is packed full of fun and useful information, as well as our staff Christmas card!

 Here’s the complete line-up for the month: